alexmatros/UW-Notes/2A/CS 241E/CS 241E - Condensed Notes.md

 - To perform such checks, we define another relation, $W$, called the **well-formedness relation**; it is a set of pairs $\langle \Gamma, E \rangle$ where $\Gamma$ is a typing context (symbol table) and $E$ is a term (parse tree)
 - The presence of a parse tree $E$ in the well-formedness relation $W$ means that the tree is considered to be a valid Lacs parse tree with no compile-time errors in it, but that it is not an expression and therefore it does not make sense to assign it any particular type
 - Notation: $\Gamma \vdash E$ means $\langle \Gamma, E \rangle \in W$
-- Well-formedness relation uses the same style of inference rules as for the typing relatio
+- Well-formedness relation uses the same style of inference rules as for the typing relation
 - These rules enforce the compile-time requirements of Lacs programs for parts of the parse tree other than expressions
 ![[Pasted image 20231218112858.png]]
 - Program